ekmixon/ve-docs/parts-of-essay/README.md

 `<param ve-config attribute1="value for this attribute">`

 Note that the tag begins with a left caret (<) and ends with a right caret after the final attribute (>).
-It can contain multiple attribute/value pairs.
+(If you're familiar with HTML, you might also note that there is no closing tag.)
+The `<param ve config>` can contain multiple attribute/value pairs.
 Each attribute can be spaced out on a single line, but they are often clearer when formed into a vertical list like so:

 ![An example configuration tag](config-tag.png)